LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-18-rustlings-structures.md

 }
 ```

-In case you missed, take a closer look at
+In case you missed it, take a closer look at

 ```rust
 #[test]